Build an Image with build arguments

 Using Codefresh variables as build arguments

-In the previous pipeline the docker build arguments are defined in the pipeline itself, but you could also use pipeline variables, shared configuration or any other standard mechanism you already have in place.
+In the previous pipeline, the Docker build arguments are defined in the pipeline itself, but you can also use pipeline variables, shared configuration, or any other standard mechanism you already have in place.

 In this case, you can also use any of the built-in Codefresh variables.

 Build an Image with the Dockerfile in root directory

 Build an Image by specifying the Dockerfile location